Ayush17514/prayogam2025/README.md

 and enhances the overall experience for participants and organizers alike.

-Name of Student: Ayush Agrawal				     Name of Guide Year \ Semester: 1st yr / 1st sem                     ( Mr. Abhishek Kumar Singh) Registration No.: 2024PUFCEBCEX17514                        (Ms.Megha Nain)

-Details of Team Members: 1.
-Dishika Agarwal (reg.
-17389)
-                         2. Avani Mittal (reg.
-17080)
-                         3. Gaurav Prajapati (reg.
-17315)
+Name: Ayush Agrawal
+Year:1st yr
+Semester:1st sem